Frequently Asked Questions

 What are the hours of the Moogseum?

-The Moogseum is open daily from 11 a.m. – 5 p.m.
-Monday – Saturday, and is closed on Sundays and all major holidays.
+The Moogseum is open Tuesday through Sunday from 11 a.m. to 5 p.m. and is closed on all major holidays.

 Can I buy tickets online?